Hzccle/jquery.bscroll.js/README.md

 --------------
   - Mouse wheel interaction, thanks to Brandon Aaron's jQuery plugin
   - Keyboard interaction
-  - Touch screen interaction, for mobiles devices
+  - Touch screen interaction, for touch screens
-  - Scrolls drag
+  - Moving of the scrollbars via drag'n drop
-  - Autoupdate for DOM modifications
+  - Auto update when DOM modifications occure

 Usage
 --------------
-This plugin was designed to be user-friendly, but there are somethings you need to know in order to use this plugin:
+This plugin was designed to be user-friendly, but there are some things you need to know in order to use it:

   - This plugin has **NOT** been tested for all browsers nor jQuery versions.
-  - The scrollbars have the classical behavior of scrollbars.
-It implies that if the element that you need to create a horizontal scrollbar have a right padding, then this right padding will be ignored.
+  - The scrollbars have the classic behavior of the originals.
+It implies that if the element for which you need to create a horizontal scrollbar has a right padding, then this right padding will be ignored.
   - This plugin requires some CSS to do the job.

 To initialize a simple bScroll: